 Norsk Folkemuseums Julemarked, Oslo

-The Norwegian Folk Museum in Oslo hosts a special Christmas market the first two weeks in December.
 The historic buildings are exquisitely decorated in styles matching their respective region and eras, and costumed reenactors showcase Norwegian craftworks and prepare samples of traditional Christmas dishes.

 Wooden stalls line the street selling all sorts of delights, including the Norwegian Christmas favourite, marzipan.